Joseph Storrs Fry: Career

 In 1795, he assumed control of his parents' chocolate business, now known as Anna Fry & Sons.
 He patented a method of grinding cocoa beans using a Watt steam engine resulting in factory techniques being introduced into the cocoa business, building a plant in Union Street, Bristol.
 He moved to Grove House (now Riverwood House), Frenchay in 1800.
 In 1803, his mother, Anna Fry, died and Joseph Storrs Fry partnered with a Dr Hunt and renamed the business Fry & Hunt.
+He married Ann Allen (1764?–1829) and had seven children.

 Dr Hunt retired in 1822 and Joseph Storrs Fry took his sons, Joseph (1795–1879), Francis (1803–1886) and Richard (1807–1878) on as partners renaming the firm J. S. Fry & Sons under which name it became the largest commercial producer of chocolate in Britain.

 Death

 He died in 1835 and his sons took full control of the firm, ultimately passing to his grandson Joseph Storrs Fry II (1826–1913).
-He was buried behind the Frenchay Quaker Meeting House along with his wife and daughter Priscilla.
+He was buried behind the Frenchay Quaker Meeting House along with his wife Ann and his daughter Priscilla.